nextstrain/nextstrain.org/docs/redis.rst

           heroku addons:attach --as REDIS "$new_instance" -a "$app" done

+10. Test that the new instance works:

-10. Test that your login session is now "remembered" again.
+   1. Load the website and check that your login session is now "remembered" again.
+   2. Check that you can successfully log out and log back in.
+   3. Check that you can remove/add a member from a group.

 11. Remove the old Redis instance: